 The transformations in China come from the challenge from its old growth path.
 In the past, China’s growth was driven by public and private investments in manufacturing, which made the country the world’s factory.

 However, the country now faces overcapacity in many traditional industries as well as a very high level of private debt.
 With a shrinking labour force and rising labour costs, China has approached the limits of its traditional economic model.

 Under China’s 13th five-year plan, China is moving toward a more consumption and service driven economy.
 In the new Chinese economy, the middle class and the elderly will become the two major groups of consumers that will capture a large portion of the economy.
-The Economist Intelligence Unit forecast that there will be 600 million middleclass Chinese within 10 years.
-Furthermore, according to the World Population Prospects report prepared by the United Nations, China will also move towards an ageing society by 2030.
+The Economist Intelligence Unit forecasts that there will be 600 million middle-class Chinese within 10 years.
+Furthermore, according to the World Population Prospects Report prepared by the United Nations, China will also move towards an ageing society by 2030.